relayhub/basil-odm/docs/api/classes/Base.md

 ▸ `Static` **findById**<`T`\>(`this`, `id`, `options?`): `Promise`<``null`` \| `T`\>

-Find a document matched by `_id`.
+Returns a document matching the passed id value.
+The id value is used to match the `_id` field.
 Returns null if the document is not found.

 #### Type parameters